A connected, vibrant, and accessible landscape that enhances the quality of life for all

 How to get involved

-We can’t do it alone.
-Join us along with municipal leaders from local, county and state governments, land trusts and nonprofit organizations, watershed associations, and business representatives in the six-county working together to protect, connect and sustain the amazing natural, recreational and cultural gems of the Schuylkill Highlands.
+Join our partnership of municipal leaders from local, county, and state governments, land trusts, nonprofit organizations, watershed associations, and business representatives in the six county-area of the Schuylkill Highlands working together to protect, connect, and sustain our amazing natural, recreational, and cultural gems.